mexicantexan/go-mpfr/README.md

 # go-mpfr

 A Go binding for the [MPFR library](https://www.mpfr.org/) to enable arbitrary-precision floating-point arithmetic with well-defined rounding.
+This is not ready for production use yet, but we welcome contributions!

 ## Features